smallstep/terraform-provider-smallstep/docs/data-sources/collection_instance.md

 page_title: "smallstep_collection_instance Data Source - terraform-provider-smallstep"
 subcategory: ""
 description: |-
-  An instance in a collection
+  An instance in a collection.
 ---

 # smallstep_collection_instance (Data Source)

-An instance in a collection
+An instance in a collection.

 ## Example Usage